Number of Days

 - General software development principles like object orientation, databases, layered software design.

-Note: the agenda is subject to change; there are additional exercises beyond those shown below.
+Note: the topics of the agenda below will be presented over the course of 2 days (face-to-face training course) or 3 days (online training course).
+The agenda is subject to change; there are additional exercises beyond those shown below.

 - Introduction to HL7 and FHIR